In the small hours of the morning, worries about bills and debts can go round and round in your head:

 - Piggy Banking – where you separate the money you need for your most important bills into “pots” so you can’t spend it on something else

-- Tracking everything – this is a lot easier and less hard work with the new very good apps that can help you budget better.
+- Tracking everything – this is a lot easier and less hard work with the new apps that can help you budget better.

-If you have failed a lot with one of those approaches – try the other way!
+If you have failed a lot with one of those approaches – try the other one!

 “If I can’t get things sorted we will be homeless”

 If you have rent arrears or mortgage arrears then you need debt advice as soon as possible.
 Call Shelter or go to your local Citizens Advice.

 Don’t delay.
 Even if you think there is nothing you can do or a court case is coming up, there may be something that can help.

 These may be bluffing, but if you have court papers or have got a CCJ don’t ignore them.
 It is almost always possible to avoid bailiffs coming even if you don’t have enough money to pay off a debt in full.

 National Debtline is a good source of advice for everything to do with CCJs and court action.